 The Jewish Encyclopedia Online records that the Jewish sages ascribe a total of seven names to Moses’ father-in-law: Reuel, “God is his friend” or “friend of God” (Ex 2:18), Yether, “remnant” and “resting” (Ex 4:18a), Yitro (Jethro), “His excellency” or “His abundance” (Ex 4:18a), Hobab, “cherished” (Num 10:29), Heber, “comrade” and/or “community” (Judges 4:11), Keini, “member of the tribe of the Kenites” (Judges 4:11), and Putiel “afflicted of God” or “disparaged of God.”
 (Ex 6:25)

-Do you see in the meaning of these names a picture of Yeshua and His body of believers?
+Do you see a picture of Yeshua and His body of believers?
 It is also interesting that Reuel/Jethro has seven daughters (Ex 2:16) who were harassed by shepherds when they tried to water their father’s flock.
 A picture of the seven churches in Revelation?